LegitBaller0243/echovision-perception-system/README.md

 # KLR.ai (Refactor of a Hackathon Prototype)

 ## Attribution
-This codebase was originally cloned from a hackathon project:
+This codebase was originally cloned from a hackathon project my team and I did last year:
 - Original repository: `git@github.com:rayyansur/KLR.ai.git`
 - My role: post-hackathon engineer focused on refactoring architecture, improving maintainability, and preparing the system for latency optimization.